bigspotteddog/landing-page-service/src/main/resources/static/course/java-for-beginners/objects.md

 #### Loop scope

-Any variable defined in the for loop, it configuration and within its brackets is visible to anything within its brackets.
+Any variable defined in the for loop, its configuration and within its brackets is visible to anything within its brackets.

 Example